smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **contribution\_value**: `number`

-value of the user contribution.
+Value of the user contribution.
 Fixed amount or percentage of bet depending on the contribution type

 ___